particle-iot/docs/src/content/datasheets/cellular/boron-datasheet.md

 #### 3V3 PIN
 This pin is the output of the on board 3.3V step-down switching regulator (Torex XC9258A).
 The regulator is rated at 1000mA max.
 When using this pin to power other devices or peripherals remember to budget in the current requirement of the Boron first.
 Unlike the Xenon or the Argon, this pin _CANNOT_ be used to power the Boron.

+### Antenna

+There are two radios on the Boron.
+A Mesh radio (nRF52840) and a cellular radio (u-blox).
+For the cellular radio, we have provide a u.FL connector to plug in the cellular antenna.
+This is required if you wish to use the cellular connectivity.

+There are two options for the Mesh antenna on the Boron.
+It comes with an on-board PCB antenna which is selected by default in the device OS and a u.FL connector if you wish to connect an external antenna.
+If you wish to use the external antenna, you'll need to issue an appropriate command in the firmware.

 ### FCC approved antennas